Configure the Simulation Data Inspector

 limit.
 To specify the maximum number of runs to store in the

-archive, select Last n runs and enter the desired limit.
-The
+archive, select Last n runs and enter the limit.
+A warning

 You can configure how the Simulation Data Inspector handles incoming runs from import or simulation.
 You can choose whether new runs are added at the top of the work area or the bottom and specify a naming rule to use for runs created from simulation.

 By default, the Simulation Data Inspector adds new runs below prior runs in the work area.
 The Archive settings also affect the location of runs.
 By default, prior runs are moved to the archive when a new simulation run is created.